RickestOfRicks/RepData_PeerAssessment1/PA1_template.md

 ##Calculate and report the mean and median total number of steps taken per day
-The mean step count per day is:
+The mean step count per day is 9354.

 ```r
 meanSteps <- mean(steps)